spring-labs/org.openwms.zile/README.md

 ![TT][3] | Shows the distribution of incoming OSIP telegrams.
 This might be helpful in order to find error messages signaled by the underlying controller unit or to spot frequent changes of an `LocationGroup` status, for example when the controller of an aisle robot reports blocked target `Locations`.
 ![Traffic][4] | Shows the current traffic on the TMS produced by the different areas like Flatgood, Palettes and aisle robots.
 Useful to spot performance peaks.

-Beside this basic information, OpenWMS.org provided TSL: Technical Service Logging, to log the consumption of business flows and requests to integration components, like ERP, Webservices or Databases.
+Beside this basic information, OpenWMS.org provides a Technical Service Logging (TSL) to log the consumption of business flows and requests to integration components, like ERP, Webservices or Databases.

 # Installation

-All microservices can be started as Spring Boot processes, from the shell via `java -jar ...` or as single Docker containers or as a Docker compose project.
+All microservices can be started as Spring Boot processes, from the shell via `java -jar ...` or as single Docker containers or as a single Docker compose project (only for development).

 ## Docker compose

 All services are pre-built and available as Docker container from Docker Hub:

 https://hub.docker.com/u/openwms

 https://hub.docker.com/u/interface21

 First clone the GitHub repository and run docker compose to fetch and run all containers.